avalanche-foundation/ACPs/ACPs/62-disable-addvalidatortx-and-adddelegatortx.md

 ## Abstract

 Disable `AddValidatorTx` and `AddDelegatorTx` to push all new stakers to use `AddPermissionlessValidatorTx` and `AddPermissionlessDelegatorTx`. `AddPermissionlessValidatorTx` requires validators to register a BLS key.
-Wide adoption of registered BLS keys accelerates the timeline for future P-chain upgrades.
+Wide adoption of registered BLS keys accelerates the timeline for future P-Chain upgrades.
 Additionally, this reduces the number of ways to participate in Primary Network validation from two to one.

 ## Motivation